Feyerabend/ABC80/abc802/CPM.md

 like the ISA (internal 16-bit of IBM PC/AT) emerged, the S-100 bus quickly became outdated, struggling to keep up with evolving hardware capabilities.

-CP/M, designed for 8-bit microprocessors, had several drawbacks that limited its effectiveness as computing technology advanced.
+CP/M, originally designed for 8-bit microprocessors, had several drawbacks that limited its effectiveness as computing technology advanced.
 Its memory management capabilities were restricted, allowing it to address only up to 64KB of memory.
-The absence of built-in networking capabilities hindered its usefulness in networked environments, becoming a significant limitation as businesses and individuals began connecting computers in local area networks (LANs) and using modems for remot communication.
-CP/M's command-line interface, though functional, was basic and started to feel outdated as graphical user interfaces like those in the Apple Macintosh and later Microsoft Windows emerged, offering more intuitive and visually appealing experiences.
+The absence of built-in networking capabilities hindered its usefulness in networked environments, becoming a significant limitation as businesses and individuals began connecting computers in local area networks (LANs) and using modems for remote communication -- although there were applications running e.g. terminal emulations.
+CP/M's command-line interface, though functional, was basic and started to feel outdated as graphical user interfaces like those in e.g. the Apple Macintosh and later Microsoft Windows emerged, offering more intuitive and visually appealing experiences.
 Additionally, CP/M struggled to support emerging hardware technologies such as high-resolution graphics, advanced sound systems, and sophisticated input devices, making it less appealing for multimedia applications.
 Its single-tasking nature, which allowed only *one program to run at a time*, became a significant drawback as multitasking grew in importance for productivity and user convenience.
 Furthermore, the existence of many variations of CP/M created by different hardware manufacturers led to compatibility issues, with software written for one version often not running correctly on another.
 These limitations collectively contributed to CP/M's decline as a previous dominant operating system.